Duke star Cameron Boozer receives profane chant from Michigan State crowd

 Boozer and No. 4-ranked Duke faced off on Saturday against No. 7-ranked Michigan State in a clash of undefeated teams.
 In the first half at Breslin Center in East Lansing, Mich., a profane chant broke out at Boozer’s expense from the Spartans faithful.

 “F–k Cam Boozer” began ringing out in the arena.
-Michigan State guard Jeremy Fears Jr, who was shooting free throws at the time, even began egging on the crowd to start cheering louder.
+Michigan State guard Jeremy Fears Jr, who was shooting free throws at the time, even began egging on the crowd to start jeering louder.

 Here is the video (but obviously watch out for the bad language).